-If a student is not admitted into a Marriott School undergraduate program there are still many good alternatives available.
+If a student is not admitted into a BYU Marriott undergraduate program there are still many good alternatives available.
 Although each individual student has specific objectives and skills, the following are some alternatives to consider.

 - Start with a Parallel Plan: While you are preparing to apply for a business program, pursue an alternate major that could transition into a minor.
 If you take introductory classes for another major while you are completing prerequisite coursework, it will not only help you solidify your future goals and interests, but it will also help you progress more quickly towards graduation and your future career if you are not accepted.
 There are several majors that will teach you skills and theory that will help you land a successful career in the business world.

 - Declare a Management Minor: Once you complete the prerequisite courses, you will have satisfied most of the requirements for the management minor.
 Once you select an alternate major, declaring the management minor will provide you with a basic understanding of the core cross-functional areas of business (accounting, finance, human resources, marketing, etc.).
 You may also consider a minor in non-profit management or global business and literacy.